-Particulate samples were taken at 24 sites in the Network using Partisol 2000B or 2025A/B instruments (fitted with PM10 heads) operating at a calibrated flow rate, nominally of 1 m3 h-1, in accordance with EN 12341 (see Image 1).
+Particulate samples were taken at 24 sites in the Network using Partisol 2000B or 2025A/B instruments (fitted with $PM{10}$ heads) operating at a calibrated flow rate, nominally of 1 m h-1, in accordance with EN 12341 (see Image 1).
 Samples were taken for a period of one week onto 47 mm diameter GN Metricel membrane filters.

 Image 1.
-The Partisol 2000 sampler at the Network monitoring site Runcorn at Weston Point.
+The Partisol 2000 sampler at the Network monitoring site at Runcorn Weston Point.
 The inlet for the mercury vapour sampling equipment is located on the bottom left, below the white hood.